tweetback/tweetback-canonical/README.md

 Other features:

-* Preserves trailing slashes
+* Passthrough any valid URLs as normal.
-* Throws an error if you try to transform an unknown username (starts with `@`)
+* Throws an error if you try to transform an unknown username (starting with an `@`)
-* Passthrough any other URLs normally.
+* Preserves trailing slashes (trailing slashes are optional)
-* Normalizes slashes in the pathname properly
+* Normalizes duplicate slashes in the pathname

 ## Add your own Twitter Archive: